 We had three nights at Sanctuary Baines camp, a luxury safari camp in a private concession bordering the Moremi Game Reserve.
 Though we loved every camp we visited on that trip, it was Baines that stood out for the beauty of the setting and the natural wildlife.
 The lush green of the grasses, the waterlilies, and the flowering shrubs, were a stark contrast from the browns we’d seen in Zambia and South Africa.
 (We chose to travel in September which is spring in the southern hemisphere.
 After the rainy season, all the countries we visited would have been green, but not optimal for game viewing)

-Transportation in the Delta
+Transportation in the Okavango Delta in Botswana

 The high water of this alluvial fan makes getting around interesting.
 There are no real roads in the delta.
-The safari vehicles you will take are designed for high water with air intake pipes mounted like snorkels high above the vehicle.
+The safari vehicles are designed for high water with air intake pipes mounted like snorkels high above the vehicle.
 The jeeps drive straight through the water.
 Keep your feet and gear up high!